peteash10/bugpowder/README.md

 ## The scanned zines

-As each zine is scanned it's added to a spreadsheet, the first stage of building a searchable archive:
+As each zine is scanned it is added to a spreadsheet, the first stage of building a searchable archive:

 - [View as a web page.](https://docs.google.com/spreadsheets/d/e/2PACX-1vTrnKQwETHzJO6yjRxApwnhg-3YDlPZtRe7tNGySlMr_oOgLzX6rjShSduzq1MprZHocjUgMcs0Qrvn/pubhtml?gid=1433529062&single=true)
 - [Download it as a PDF](https://docs.google.com/spreadsheets/d/e/2PACX-1vTrnKQwETHzJO6yjRxApwnhg-3YDlPZtRe7tNGySlMr_oOgLzX6rjShSduzq1MprZHocjUgMcs0Qrvn/pub?gid=1433529062&single=true&output=pdf).

 Here are the covers of all zines in the order they were scanned.
+(I am scanning the entire contents but will not be making them publicly available without permission of the creators.
+Access to the full archive will be figured out in time.)

 <img height="100" src="thumbs/100001_t.jpg">